THEM: Cast & Crew Interview

 MARVIN: I’ve been a lifelong fan of everyone from Hitchcock onwards, but from day one, when I started writing it, it came to mind that it needs to be shot this way.
 I knew the opening credits had to be Saul Bass.
-Our music coordinators, Justin Hopfer and Megan Currier, were absolutely fantastic.
+Our music coordinators, Justin Hopfer, and Megan Currier were absolutely fantastic.
 Once we knew we would hold hands with this anachronistic vision, it opened up our use of music in a way we couldn’t have done.
 So to be able to play with the music was a huge gift to us.
-There was already music in the scripts that I knew I wanted to use in very specific points.
+There was already music in the scripts that I knew I wanted to use at very specific points.
 With horror, for me, there’s no way to divorce music from the vision.

 ANIKA NONI ROSE: The piece is so extensive that it moves through so many things and elements.
 Some of them I know from being a black American; growing up here and listening to my parents and grandparents, reading history.
 They’re things I found that I felt lined up with who this character was.